traefik/hub/WALKTHROUGH.md

 Nowadays, those issues are addressed when using [JSON Web Tokens (JWT)](https://datatracker.ietf.org/doc/html/rfc7519).
 A JWT can be cryptographically verified, detach authentication from user credentials, and has an issue and expiration date.
 JWT can be used with Traefik Hub API Gateway, so let's upgrade our setup to Traefik Hub

-## Upgrade Traefik Proxy to Traefik Hub API Gateway
+## Step 2: Upgrade Traefik Proxy to Traefik Hub API Gateway

-Log in to the [Traefik Hub Online Dashboard](https://hub.traefik.io), open the page to [generate a new agent](https://hub.traefik.io/agents/new).
+Log in to the [Traefik Hub Online Dashboard](https://hub.traefik.io), open the page to [generate a new Hub API Gateway](https://hub.traefik.io/gateways/new).

-**:warning: Do not install the agent, but copy the token.**
+**:warning: Do not install the Hub API Gateway, but copy the token.**

 Now, open a terminal and run these commands to create the secret for Traefik Hub.